Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-glZYmjXGsTI.md

 ### Transcript

-> and then oh when we got that because we redid that yeah so yeah let me play the entire thing and then we can talk about that was really close huh guess we're not adding either of them now that's convenient tough luck buddy oh wait wait wait look wait no we could have done that let's see more vfx work simon so yeah the the the liz dogger got back from me bonking it on the head revenge it was fine it was just sleeping you guys this can't be happening oh yeah oh yes so this this uh the ball rolling um essentially the way we do it is we we film jace throwing it and like it rolling up and then we film it again us just like knocking it in and then we mask us out right when those doggo uh fun fact about this shot in particular was this was the first take uh this is the entire clip of that take so this is me hitting record hard enough to get it perfectly where it just landed it just needs to be close enough okay yeah i think yeah oh my god first try you can hear me say first shot yeah yeah do it do it and then jace comes in and just like
+> and then oh when we got that because we redid that yeah so yeah let me play the entire thing and then we can talk about that was really close huh guess we're not adding either of them now that's convenient tough luck buddy oh wait wait wait look wait no we could have done that let's see more vfx work simon so yeah the the the liz dogger got back from me bonking it on the head revenge it was fine it was just sleeping you guys this can't be happening oh yeah oh yes so this this, the ball rolling, essentially the way we do it is we we film jace throwing it and like it rolling up and then we film it again us just like knocking it in and then we mask us out right when those doggo, fun fact about this shot in particular was this was the first take, this is the entire clip of that take so this is me hitting record hard enough to get it perfectly where it just landed it just needs to be close enough okay yeah i think yeah oh my god first try you can hear me say first shot yeah yeah do it do it and then jace comes in and just like
 >
 > [Music]
 >